 Browse for Best Retirement - Active Adult Living - 55 Plus Communities and other housing types.
 Our listings of the best retirement communities in each state.

-This site is a great resource for 55+ adults exploring the advantages of living in active adult communities also called 55 plus communities or independently living in similar communities in asmall town.
-We will display the best active adult communities, best retirement towns and realtors familiar with small town living.
+This site is a great resource for 55+ adults exploring the advantages of small town living.
+We display the best retirement towns.
 Get ready to start living the small town life you want and deserve.

 There are exciting lifestyle options for the next phase of your life after age 55.
 We will help you to explore those options and point out the best of the great communities popping up around the country that can reshape your lifestyle.
 They offer numerous amenities, modern recreational facilities and activity centers, breathtaking surroundings and livable home designs that make active adult communities a great place to live and relax. - By Robert Fowler, Retirement Media Inc.